chanzuckerberg/cellxgene-census/README.md

 ## Questions, feedback and issues

 - Questions: we encourage you to ask questions via [github issues](https://github.com/chanzuckerberg/cellxgene-census/issues).
-Alternatively, for quick support you can join the [CZI Science Community](https://join-cellxgene-users.herokuapp.com/) on Slack and join the `#cell-census-users` channel
+Alternatively, for quick support you can join the [CZI Science Community](https://czi.co/science-slack) on Slack and join the `#cellxgene-census-users` channel
 - Bugs: please submit a [github issue](https://github.com/chanzuckerberg/cellxgene-census/issues).
 - Security issues: if you believe you have found a security issue, in lieu of filing an issue please responsibly disclose it by contacting <security@chanzuckerberg.com>.
 - You can send any other feedback to <soma@chanzuckerberg.com>